 Am I disappointed about some of the non-responses?
 To a degree…yes I am.
 What can I do about it?

 Well, if nothing else, I see an opportunity to educate those closest to me.
 A way to open up and share my journey with them as I never have before.
-The beauty about it is that they get to ask me a very important question AND I get the chance to answer it honestly.
+The beauty of it is that they get to ask me a very important question AND I get the chance to answer it honestly.

 I even completed the questionnaire from my own point of view to compare how close (or off the mark) our responses are.